Will bears find a good winter den at your place?

 Some People-Places Make Great Bear Dens

 To a bear, these areas can seem like the perfect winter home.
 They’re dark, snug and often come with at least one built-in wall.
 Bears don’t have collarbones, so even adult bears can fit through what seems like an impossibly small opening.
-Like your average dog door.
 The general guideline is that if a bear can get its head inside, the rest of the bear can follow.
 Many homes in bear country offer bears lots of possibilities.
 So, if you’d rather not have bears as houseguests, read on.

 How to Keep Bears from Denning at Your Place